mtomassoli/golib/README.md

 ###Streams and channels###

 Streams can be attached to a channel.
-Attached streams push values onto a channel but always without blocking.
+Attached streams send values on a channel but always without blocking.
 This means that if a channel is full, values will be lost.
 There are two solutions to this problem:
 1. Create an *infinite* channel.
-2. Pop data frequently so that the channel doesn't fill up.
+2. Recv data frequently so that the channel doesn't fill up.

 You can attach streams to channels and detach them by using the following constructors and methods: